History Tour in Male

 Every street in Male carries echoes of the events that shaped it.
 Stand in front of Old Friday Mosque (Hukuru Miskiy) and Sultan Park and the past stops being abstract — the buildings, monuments, and neighborhoods survived to tell their tale.
 Quieter sites like Theemuge hold stories that the crowds at the major monuments never hear.

-Use this page as a starting point for a Male walking tour, a free self-guided route, or the Roamee app for Male.
+Use this page as a starting point for a Male walking tour, a free route, or the Roamee app for Male.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Male draws visitors for culture and food, and history is the foundation beneath all of it.
 Sites like Old Friday Mosque (Hukuru Miskiy) and Sultan Park anchor the narrative, while overlooked places like Theemuge fill in the chapters that most visitors skip.
 Walking with a history lens, even familiar landmarks reveal why a street curves the way it does and what happened on the ground you're standing on.